Stephen A. Bezruchka

 General method of instruction

-Lecture and discussion for two class sessions a week.
+Lecture group exercises and discussion for two class sessions a week.
 There is a weekly section meeting with a TA where a book seminar approach is used to discuss readings.

 There are no prerequisites.
 An interest in health, broadly construed, and an open mind helps guide learning.